apache/flink/docs/dev/table_api.md

 {% endhighlight %}
       </td>
       <td>
-        <p>Returns the element at a particular location in an array.
+        <p>Returns the element at a particular position in an array.
 The index starts at 1.</p>
       </td>
     </tr>